 Recursive multiplication algorithms.
 A similar study can be applied to other recursive matrix multiplication algorithms (e.g. Strassen).
-It leads also to efficient parallel algorithms with both polynomial speed-up and polynomial granularity that leads to performant implementations [17].
+It also lead to efficient parallel algorithms with both polynomial speed-up and polynomial granularity that lead to performant implementations [17].

 1.2.3 Conclusion